Brxdl3y/USIU-Network-Project/README.md

 **Key Features**

-MD5 encryption on all routers and switches for secure OSPF authentication.
+🔸MD5 encryption on all routers and switches for secure OSPF authentication.

-Access ports and trunks configured for VLAN segmentation.
+🔸Access ports and trunks configured for VLAN segmentation.

-Port‑security with sticky MACs and violation modes.
+🔸Port‑security with sticky MACs and violation modes.

-DHCP pools for 12 VLANs, with helper addresses inside SVIs.
+🔸DHCP pools for 12 VLANs, with helper addresses inside SVIs.

-DHCP Snooping and Dynamic ARP Inspection for Layer 2 security.
+🔸DHCP Snooping and Dynamic ARP Inspection for Layer 2 security.

-EtherChannel for link aggregation and redundancy.
+🔸EtherChannel for link aggregation and redundancy.

-ACLs applied for traffic filtering and security policies.
+🔸ACLs applied for traffic filtering and security policies.

 HSRP for gateway redundancy.